-Paul Ollila Named to Michigan Tech Board of Control
+Paul Ollila Named to Michigan Tech Board of Trustees

 February 25, 2009—

-Paul Ollila, the former superintendent of the Copper Country Intermediate School District, has been appointed to an eight-year term on the Board of Control of Michigan Technological University, Governor Jennifer Granholm has announced.
+Paul Ollila, the former superintendent of the Copper Country Intermediate School District, has been appointed to an eight-year term on the Board of Trustees of Michigan Technological University, Governor Jennifer Granholm has announced.

 Ollila fills the seat vacated by outgoing Board Member Rodger Kershner, whose term expired Dec.
 31.